Anurupa Debi

-Anurupa Debi (9 September 1882 – 19 April 1958) (also known as, Anurupa Devi) was one of the most reputed female novelists in Bengali literature in the British colonial era.
+Anurupa Debi (9 September 1882 – 19 April 1958) (also known as Anurupa Devi) was one of the most reputed female novelists in Bengali literature in the British colonial era.
 She was also an eminent short story writer, poet as well as a social worker.
 Debi was one of the first female writers in Bengali literature to gain considerable prominence and popularity.

-Personal life
+Early and personal life

 Anurupa Debi was born on 9 September 1882 to then Deputy Magistrate and writer, Mukunda Mukhopadhyay and Dhorasundari Debi at her maternal uncle's house at Shyambazar, Calcutta (now, Kolkata).
 Social reformer, Bhudeb Mukhopadhyay was her paternal grandfather.
 Her maternal grandfather, Nagendranath Bandopadhyay was one of the founder-members of famous Bangiya Natyashala.
-Her elder sister Surupa Devi (1879–1922) was also an famous novelist of her time who used to write in her pseudonym, Indira Devi.
+Her elder sister Surupa Devi (1879–1922) was also a famous novelist of her time who used to write in her pseudonym, Indira Devi.

 At the age of ten, she married Shikharnath Bandopadhyay, in Chinsura, Hooghly.
 They passed a vast period of their life in Muzaffarpur, Bihar.